 It’s time to share our personal finance strategy that will help you manage your finances like a pro with a simple straightforward approach that’s easy to follow.

 For these money management steps, you’re going to need to be logged into your bank account, loan account, and whatever else you got- and grab your calculator!

 Let’s talk about the main factors of managing money and taking better control of your money:

-2. Calculate Your Net Worth
+1. Calculate Your Net Worth (Assets and Liabilities)

-To calculate your net worth subtract your total debt from your total assets (Assets – Debt = Net Worth).
+To calculate your net worth, subtract your total debt from your total assets (Assets – Liabilities = Net Worth).